neotoma/personal-web/README.md

 The application code is stored in the `app` directory.
 To build it for either development or deployment purposes, first install [Node](http://nodejs.org/) and run `npm install` in the root directory to install Grunt and other node modules on which it depends.

+Then install the [Grunt](https://github.com/gruntjs/grunt) command line interface:

+`sudo npm install -g grunt-cli`

-Then run [Grunt](https://github.com/gruntjs/grunt) depending on what you want to do:
+And depending on what you want to do:

 - **Development Dry Run**: run `grunt dev-dry` to compile the code for development purposes.
 This compiled code can be found in the `dev` directory.